 Real Estate and Land Use

-Goldberg Segalla’s Real Estate and Land Use practice assists individual and organizational clients and corporate landowners with all aspects of managing, monetizing, and protecting their real estate portfolios.
-Our clients frequently turn to us for contract preparation, purchase agreements, due diligence and compliance issues, title review, financing, permitting, and project management.
+Goldberg Segalla’s Real Estate and Land Use practice assists individual and corporate clients with all aspects of managing, monetizing, and protecting their real estate portfolios.
+Our clients frequently turn to us for contract preparation, purchase agreements, due diligence and compliance issues, title issues, financing, permitting, and project development.
 We make a point of fully understanding our clients’ objectives as landowners and business owners to provide tailored and cost-effective services that will meet each client’s specific legal, business, and investment needs.

 We also guide clients in matters including:

 - Financing, including “like kind” exchanges, tax incentives, and taking advantage of development incentives

 Our public, private, and institutional clients value our ability to approach their business and investments the way they do—comprehensively—providing counsel on all aspects of the acquisition, development, financing, construction, and utilization of real property assets.

 Resting on the solid foundation of courtroom and litigation experience, our attorneys also provide clients with the peace of mind that comes with superior, 360-degree risk-management counsel.
 This includes working with clients to complete our comprehensive Due Diligence Checklist—covering both corporate and environmental concerns—and leveraging our leadership in the study of emerging unregulated contaminants such as PFAS and 1,4-Dioxane to better inform our clients as they pursue their strategic business objectives.

 Our commercial real estate practice grows out of our broader environmental law practice.
 Landowners and prospective landowners look to our attorneys to help them navigate the environmental issues affecting their properties and business operations.
 For example, our services include: